ludocode/onramp/docs/virtual-machine.md

-# Onramp Virtual Machine and Bytecode
+# Onramp Virtual Machine

 The Onramp Virtual Machine is a simple virtual machine designed for portable bootstrapping.

-This document specifies version 2 of the virtual machine and its bytecode.
+This document specifies version 3 of the virtual machine.
 For a description of implementations, see [Onramp Virtual Machine Implementations](../platform/vm).

 Here's an index of sections in this document: